dustynesemail-spec/Journalgame/README.md

 Adds action instructions, explicit player handoffs (including the first turn), a highlighted active-player label and pawn, and persistent movement guidance.
 Pop-ups support keyboard focus and prevent actions behind them.
 Exploration cards must be resolved before continuing.
 Turn selection skips a player knocked out during the island phase.

 Based on the original `lost_helicopter_v011.html` prototype.
 Existing action costs, recipes, abilities and win conditions are retained.

+## v0.1.3

+Friends now introduce themselves with a description card and belong to the player who discovers them.
+Kitty (🐱), Fred (🎨), and Bla Bla (💜) appear beneath their owner in the player row.
+Repeat discoveries keep the original owner and do not add duplicates.

+Tap a player name to view health, location, status, actions, ability, eye marks, current friends, and shared items and supplies.
+Friends have no separate health or usable abilities yet; inventory remains shared.
+The phone layout keeps the map and controls onscreen.